Onewayr9/FroggySwim-2D/README.md

 # FroggySwim-2D
 ## TODOs:
-* add resume function when game over
+* ~add resume function when game over~
-* add start game button when entering game
+* ~add start game button when entering game~
+* add a congraduation scene when player passed all the levels
 * make the game screen-adjustable
 * upgrade HP system
 * add boss at the end of each level